Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1. Host your chart’s Fleet resources on a local Git server that is accessible by your management cluster.

-2. Use Fleet’s CLI to convert a Helm chart into a Bundle that you can directly use and will not need to host somewhere.
+2. Use Fleet’s CLI to convert a Helm chart into a Bundle that you can directly use and will not need to be hosted somewhere.
 Fleet’s CLI can be retrieved from their release page, for Mac users there is a fleet-cli Homebrew Formulae.

 28.4.2.2 Find the required assets for your Edge release version